10 Top Places to Visit in Spain

 More of the Hapsburg influence can be seen in Madrid's Plaza Mayor.
-Considered the heart of old Hapsburg.
-This square has seen it all from Christmas markets, soccer games, bull fights and even executions.
-Today, under its porticoes are fun to explore traditional shops and cafes.
+Considered the heart of old Hapsburg, this square has seen it all from Christmas markets, soccer games, bull fights and even executions.
+Today, under its porticoes are traditional shops and cafes which are fun to explore.
 Sample the famous calamari sandwich, a specialty of this area.
 Also, visit the Royal Palace which is not far from here.

 I love Barcelona from what I have seen in a few days from the Hop-On Hop-Off bus, walking in the great Squares and visits to Gaudi's works.
 So, impressed by what I saw, my husband and I decided to stay longer there.
 This stay eventually stretched to almost 3 months and still, we have not done all of the interesting things to do in this amazing city.

-It embodies Gaudi's imagination and it has almost everything every city wants to have: a waterfront, old markets, old quarters, great museums, gourmet food and unique delicacies, and .....great metro and other transport.
+It embodies Gaudi's imagination and it has almost everything every city wants to have: an interesting waterfront, traditional markets, old quarters, great museums, gourmet food and unique delicacies, and easy to use metro and other transport.